What is Pharmaceutical fraud?

-Fraud in the pharmaceutical industry usually utilizes methods to bypass the procedures and rules set by the U.S. Food and Drug Administration (FDA).
-Along with the FDA, other regulatory agencies also enforce strict requirements to maintain and ensure the safety and well-being of consumers.
-Unfortunately, it is no secret that big pharmaceutical companies are driven by greed.
-This not only causes the US Government and taxpayers billions of dollars each year, but puts the lives and health of the American public in danger.
+The U.S. Food and Drug Administration (FDA) and other agencies enforce strict regulations to ensure the safety and quality of medicines and medical devices.
+Unfortunately, big pharmaceutical companies, driven by greed, frequently seek out ways to bypass these regulations.
+This fraud not only costs taxpayers billions of dollars each year, it also puts the lives and health of the American public in danger.

-Pharmaceutical companies have over the years developed methods to defraud the government by forming relations with unethical, immoral or uninformed medical professionals.
-Pharmaceutical companies commit fraud by persuading physicians to prescribe medication or medical equipment that are not FDA-approved or in compliance with governing regulations.
-If Government healthcare programs are then billed for the medication or equipment, then both the prescribing physician and the pharmaceutical company may be liable under the False Claims Act.
+Pharmaceutical companies often form relationships with unethical, immoral, or uninformed medical professionals, persuading them to prescribe medication or medical equipment that is not FDA-approved or not in compliance with governing regulations.
+If government healthcare programs are then billed for the medication or equipment, then both the prescribing physician and the pharmaceutical company may be liable under the False Claims Act.

 When a drug is prescribed for a use or purpose that has not been cleared by the FDA, that is called off-label use.
 Off-label use of drugs poses safety concerns, since the drug may not have been rigorously tested for that use.
 Federal law prohibits pharmaceutical companies from promoting unapproved, off-label uses that have not been demonstrated to be safe and effective.
 Despite this, many pharmaceutical companies resort to promoting off-label uses to increase revenue and market share.

 If the pharmaceutical company induces or encourages off-label uses in their marketing or promotional materials or sales methods, that may give rise to a violation of the False Claims Act.
 Signs of unlawful off-label marketing include:

 - Paying sales representatives a bonus based on volume of sales for off-label use